Korea SIM Card Guide: Phone Plans for Foreign Residents

 Airport SIMs are sold at dedicated counters past customs.
 Staff speak basic English.
 The SIM is activated immediately and works across Korea.

 Limitation: These are short-term plans.
-When they expire, you'll need to top up (if prepaid) or switch to a monthly plan (requires ARC).
+When they expire, you will need to top up (if prepaid) or switch to a monthly plan (requires ARC).

 Option 2: Monthly contract plan (best for long stays)